SharePoint uses templates to define and render the pages that

 Together, a master page and a page layout create a content page.

-The master page defines the chrome for all pages in the site so, often many page layouts (and therefore many pages created from those page layouts) are associated with one master page.
+site so, often many page layouts (and therefore many pages created from

 You can use one master page per channel per SharePoint site.